melihakkose/Olymposrec/README.md

 # Hi there, I'm Melih - aka Olymposrec 👋
+I'm Melih From Turkey, and I do development.
+I'm interested in developing programs that make people's lives easier.

 ## I'm a Student and Developer!!

 - 📚 I’m currently learning everything
-- 👯 I’m looking to collaborate with other content creators
 - 🎮 I love to play video games.
 - 🧱 I work with clay in my spare time.
 - ✔️ I am trying to improve myself.

-### Connect with me:
+#### Connect with me:

 <a href="https://www.linkedin.com/in/melihakkose/">